ultraq/thymeleaf-layout-dialect/README.md

 be handy if you wish to do static templating of the content page which is one of the reasons one uses Thymeleaf in the first place :)

-> Fragment names must be unique within a page, otherwise the matching of
+> Fragment names must be unique within a page, otherwise fragment mismatches can
-> fragments might not work as you expect.
+> occur and all sorts of hilarity will ensue.

 Anyway, once you tell Thymeleaf to process `Content1.html`, the resulting page will look like this: